Compass Hill House

 The middle floor has one double bedroom that faces front and has great views over the harbour and town.
 There is a large and comfortable living room with a small TV and DVD player, plenty of seating, and a wood-burning stove in the fireplace.
 There is a bathroom/shower-room on this floor.
 Also on this floor, there is a large kitchen with a big, extendable table for enjoying your meals around: it has a real country-kitchen feel.
 There is a back door from the kitchen that leads, by steps, to the garden behind.

 The ground floor has a double bedroom at the front of the house at street level, a large and comfortable living room, a shower-room WC and the other, fully-equipped kitchen.
-This kitchen also has a back door, it leads to the courtyard that is bathed in afternoon sun all through the summer - from there, you can go up steps and on to the garden too.
+This kitchen also has a back door, it leads to the courtyard that is bathed in afternoon sun all through the summer - from there too, you can go up steps and into the garden.

 There's a 'secret garden' feel to the outside space, up some steps onto a paved patio that leads on to large grassed area.
 Perfect for winding down after a day's golfing, sailing or fishing - or an ideal place for the kids to play.